NeuroTechX/ntx_slack_archive/random.md

  >it is a vast field! could you be a little bit more specific as to what domain more specifically you are interested in?

+6/4/2017 11:39 PM

+ **chrisabbott** :

+ >Yeah, for sure.
+I'm currently looking at protein structure prediction and gene regulation